Emotion and family therapy: Male clinician's attitudes and use of emotion as a main component in therapeutic intervention and theory

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Pace, Matthew M. Suarez, "Emotion and family therapy: Male clinician's attitudes and use of emotion as a main component in therapeutic intervention and theory" (2007).
 Marriage and Family Therapy - Dissertations.
-Paper 13.
+13.